 See recipe card below for precise quantities and instructions.

-How to Make a Vegan Black Bean Dip
+How to Make Bean Dip from Canned Beans

-This recipe for black bean dip is so easy to make!
+The recipe for this black bean spread is so easy to make!
 We're talking a creamy, flavorful dip ready in just 5 minutes!

 I like to leave a small amount of texture in the dip so I don't ever over-process the dip mixture.